Miami Dolphins vs. Houston Texans NFL Week 9 Odds, Plays and Insights for November 7, 2021

 Texans stats and trends

+- Houston has four wins against the spread in eight games this season.

-- This season, the Texans have an ATS record of 3-4 in their seven games as an underdog of 5.5 points or more.
+- The Texans are 3-4 ATS when underdogs by 5.5 points or more this season.

-- Houston has eclipsed the over/under in 50% of its opportunities this year (four times in eight games with a set point total).
+- Houston's games this season have eclipsed the over/under in 50% of its opportunities (four times in eight games with a set point total).

-- This year the Texans have turned the ball over 12 times, three more than the Dolphins' takeaways (9).
+- The Texans have turned the ball over four more times (13 total) than the Dolphins have forced a turnover (9) this season.

 Home and road insights

-- Miami has one win against the spread, and is 0-3 overall, at home this year.

-- In three home games this year, Miami has gone over the total twice.
+- This season, in three home games, Miami has gone over the total twice.

-- Houston has one win against the spread, and is 0-4 overall, away from home.
+- Houston is 0-4 overall, with just one win against the spread, on the road.

-- This year, in four away games, Houston has hit the over once.
+- In four away games this season, Houston has hit the over once.

 Powered by Data Skrive.